Chris Anderson (writer): Early life

 Anderson was born in London.
-His family moved to the United States, when he was five.
-He enrolled for a degree program in physics from George Washington University and went on to study quantum mechanics and science journalism at the University of California, Berkeley.
+His family moved to the United States when he was five.
+He enrolled in a degree program in physics at George Washington University and went on to study quantum mechanics and science journalism at the University of California, Berkeley.
 He later did research at Los Alamos National Laboratory.

 Career

 He began his career with a six-year period as editor at the two scientific journals, Nature and Science.
 He then joined The Economist in 1994, where he remained for seven years, during which time he was stationed in London, Hong Kong and New York City in various positions, ranging from Technology Editor to US Business Editor.
 He took over as editor of Wired in 2001.

-His 2004 article "The Long Tail" in Wired was expanded into a book in 2006, titled, The Long Tail: Why the Future of Business Is Selling Less of More.
+His 2004 article "The Long Tail" in Wired was expanded into a book in 2006, titled The Long Tail: Why the Future of Business Is Selling Less of More.
 It appeared on The New York Times Nonfiction Best Sellers list.
 The book argues that products in low demand or that have a low sales volume can collectively build a better market share than its rivals, or exceed the relatively few current bestsellers and blockbusters, provided the store or distribution channel is large enough.
 The book earned Anderson the 2007 Gerald Loeb Award for Business Book.

-His next book, entitled Free: The Future of a Radical Price (2009) examines the advantages of a strategy where products and services are initially given to customers for free, and how businesses can profit more in the long run.
+His next book, entitled Free: The Future of a Radical Price (2009), examines the advantages of a strategy where products and services are initially given to customers for free, and how businesses can profit more in the long run.
 Anderson was accused of plagiarizing content from English Wikipedia for his book.
 Anderson responded that he had disagreements with the criticism, and reasoned that the mention of citations were avoided due to the changing nature of content in English Wikipedia.
 However, the whole episode led him to integrate footnotes into the text, and the digital editions of Free were corrected with the revision.
-Free debuted as #12 on The New York Times Best Seller list.
+Free debuted as No. 12 on The New York Times Best Seller list.
 It was also available as a free download for a limited time, and an estimated 200,000 to 300,000 digital copies were downloaded in the first two weeks.
 The unabridged audiobook remains free.